njegos-dukic/Cloud-Storage/README.md

 # Cloud Storage

-- School projects.

-- Spring Boot + Angular.
-- KeyCloak authentication server integrated with Angular and Spring Security.

-- Project used as an example project for other students. :)

 - Presentational video in ***pisio-projekat.pptx***
+- Project used as an example project for other students. 🙂

+### Core tools
+- Spring Boot + Spring Security + Angular.
+- KeyCloak Authentication Server.

+### Future updates:
+  - Docker bundling and Heroku deployement of KeyCloak, both fronts and both backs, ensuring TLS.
+  - Migration from KeyCloak's H2 to PostreSQL or MySQL.